sivaramanr/wp-odoo-form-integrator/README.md

 4. Click on browse button and select plugin zip file.
 After file select click on Install Now button.
 5. Click on Activate Plugin button.

-== Screenshots ==

-1. screenshot-1.png
-2. screenshot-2.png
-3. screenshot-3.png

 == Frequently Asked Questions ==

-= Do you support other form types other than Contact Form 7? = The development is in progress.
-You can expect support for other form types soon.
-However, please leave your recommended form types in the Support section.

 = Is Odoo knowledge needed to configure Odoo-Form Mapping? = You must be at least aware of Odoo model fields before doing Odoo-Form Mapping. i.e, However some Odoo fields are marked as required, Odoo would still accept null values.